-We show the effect of an excise tax, given by the vertical green line, in the same way that we did in Figure 15.7 "Tax Incidence in the Model of Demand and Supply".
+We show the effect of an excise tax, given by the vertical green line, in the same way that we did in Figure 15.6 "Tax Incidence in the Model of Demand and Supply".
 We see that buyers bear most of the burden of such a tax in cases of relatively elastic supply (Panel (a)) and of relatively inelastic demand (Panel (d)).
 Sellers bear most of the burden in cases of relatively inelastic supply (Panel (b)) and of relatively elastic demand (Panel (c)).

-In Panel (a), we have a market with a relatively elastic supply curve $S_1$ .
-When we insert our tax wedge, the price rises to $P_2$ ; the price increase is nearly as great as the amount of the tax.
-In Panel (b), we have the same demand curve as in Panel (a), but with a relatively inelastic supply curve $S_2$ .
+In Panel (a), we have a market with a relatively elastic supply curve S_1 .
+When we insert our tax wedge, the price rises to P_2 ; the price increase is nearly as great as the amount of the tax.
+In Panel (b), we have the same demand curve as in Panel (a), but with a relatively inelastic supply curve S_2 .
 This time the price paid by buyers barely rises; sellers bear most of the burden of the tax.
 When the supply curve is relatively elastic, the bulk of the tax burden is borne by buyers.
 When supply is relatively inelastic, the bulk of the burden is borne by sellers.

-Panels (c) and (d) of the exhibit show the same tax imposed in markets with identical supply curves $S_1$ .
-With a relatively elastic demand curve $D_1$ in Panel (c) (notice that we are in the upper half, that is, the elastic portion of the curve), most of the tax burden is borne by sellers.
-With a relatively inelastic demand curve $D_1$ in Panel (d) (notice that we are in the lower half, that is, the inelastic portion of the curve), most of the burden is borne by buyers.
+Panels (c) and (d) of the exhibit show the same tax imposed in markets with identical supply curves S_1 .
+With a relatively elastic demand curve D_1 in Panel (c) (notice that we are in the upper half, that is, the elastic portion of the curve), most of the tax burden is borne by sellers.
+With a relatively inelastic demand curve D_1 in Panel (d) (notice that we are in the lower half, that is, the inelastic portion of the curve), most of the burden is borne by buyers.
 If demand is relatively elastic, then sellers bear more of the burden of the tax.
 If demand is relatively inelastic, then buyers bear more of the burden.

-The Congressional Budget Office (CBO) has prepared detailed studies of the federal tax system.
-Using the tax laws in effect in August 2004, it ranked the U.S. population according to income and then divided the population into quintiles (groups containing 20% of the population).
-Then, given the federal tax burden imposed by individual income taxes, payroll taxes for social insurance, corporate income taxes, and excise taxes on each quintile and the income earned by people in that quintile, it projected the average tax rate facing that group in 2006.
-The study assigned taxes on the basis of who bears the burden, not on who pays the tax.
-For example, many studies argue that, even though businesses pay half of the payroll taxes, the burden of payroll taxes actually falls on households.
-The reason is that the supply curve of labor is relatively inelastic, as shown in Panel (b) of Figure 15.8 "Tax Incidence and the Elasticity of Demand and of Supply".
-Taking these adjustments into account, the CBO's results, showing progressivity in federal taxes, are reported in Table 15.2 "Federal Tax Burdens in the United States".
+Table 15.2 "Federal Tax Burdens in the United States (All Numbers in %)" provides an estimate of the federal tax burden for different quintiles (groups containing 20% of the population) of the U.S. population and for different taxes, based on estimates of who bears the burden of a tax, not on who pays the tax.
+For example, studies argue that, even though businesses pay half of the payroll taxes, the burden of payroll taxes actually falls on households.
+The reason is that the supply curve of labor is relatively inelastic, as shown in Panel (b) of Figure 15.7 "Tax Incidence and the Elasticity of Demand and of Supply".
+Taking these adjustments into account, the table shows progressivity in federal taxes overall but that the payroll tax is regressive while the other types of taxes are progressive.